dkrutskikh/retroachievements-api-dart/.github/pull_request_template.md

 - [ ] I listed at least one issue that this PR fixes in the description above.
 - [ ] I updated/added relevant documentation (doc comments with `///`).
-- [ ] I added new tests to check the change I am making].
+- [ ] I added new tests to check the change I am making.
 - [ ] All existing and new tests are passing.